Area Code 515 Location: Your 2026 Central Iowa Guide

 Fast forward to the 2020s, and the same problem reappeared.
 The solution this time wasn’t a split, but an “overlay.”
 In 2021, the new Iowa area code 329 was introduced to serve the same geographic area as 515.
 This means new phone numbers in central Iowa might get a 329 area code instead of a 515.

+Reports from 2023 indicated that individuals moving to areas like Ankeny received spoofed 515 calls claiming to be from local utility companies, demanding immediate payment.
+Because the number looked local, some almost fell for it.
 Never give out personal or financial information based on an incoming call, no matter how local the area code seems.
 If you’re suspicious, hang up and call the organization back using their official, publicly listed phone number.

 The introduction of the 329 overlay plan changed one major habit for everyone in central Iowa: dialing.
 The biggest impact for residents and businesses is the requirement of 10-digit dialing for all local calls.